 • Data Engineers: Focus on developing and managing the infrastructure for data ingestion, processing, and storage.

-• Fraud Analysts: They bring the necessary domain expertise to validate the results of machine learning models.
+• Fraud Analysts: They bring the necessary domain expertise to validate the results of ML models.

 • Legal Advisors: These specialists make sure that your fraud detection system adheres to all security regulations, industry standards, and compliance frameworks.